-- Full-Time Student A student is considered full-time academically when he/she purses 12 or more credit hours.
-A full-time student may carry 12 to 18 credit hours. - Three-Quarter Student A student is considered three quarter-time, academically, when he/she pursues 9 to 11 credit hours. - Half-Time Student A student is considered half-time, academically, when he/she pursues 6 to 8 credit hours. - Less than Half-Time Student A student is considered less than half-time, academically, when he/she pursues 1 to 5 credit hours.
+- Full-Time Student A student is considered full-time academically when they pursue 12 or more credit hours.
+A full-time student may carry 12 to 18 credit hours. - Three-Quarter Student A student is considered three quarter-time, academically, when they pursue 9 to 11 credit hours. - Half-Time Student A student is considered half-time, academically, when they pursue 6 to 8 credit hours. - Less than Half-Time Student A student is considered less than half-time, academically, when they pursue 1 to 5 credit hours.